 What is the Dimension of Displacement?

 Dimensions of Displacement are a vector quantity, and it only has the unit of length.
 It can be represented in the metric system or imperial system.
 Dimensional displacement tends to be in a straight line, the shortest distance between two points.

 Displacement is the distance typically between two positions, which is a length value.
 It could also be linked with two sets of coordinates as required.
 However, in the case of no displacement where the beginning and ending positions are the same, we only have a position.
 Remember that a position is also contemplated as a unit of length and it is associated with only one set coordinate.

 Dimensions of Velocity

 Velocity is a rate, you might already know.
-The unit of velocity is displacement over time.
-But, the distance travelled in a path that is NOT in a linear pattern (a straight line) over a course of time is called speed (instead of velocity).
+The unit of Velocity is displacement over time.
+But, the distance traveled in a path that is NOT in a linear pattern (a straight line) over a course of time is called speed (instead of Velocity).
 Speed is also defined as a rate.

 Dimensional Formula of Velocity

 The Dimension of Velocity is described as displacement divided by the time taken in the displacement covered.
 It is considered as a vector quantity.